srujeeth87/Devops_Assignment_Aqua/README.md

 # Devops_Assignment_Aqua
-Impleentation of Devops tools and infrastructure
+Implementation of Devops tools and infrastructure